Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 If the interview went great and checking references didn't raise any concerns, it might be time to have your babysitter over to your house for a test run.

-This is a supervised job before you leave the babysitter alone with your kids, and it can just be for an hour or two if that's all you need.
+This is a supervised job before you leave the babysitter alone with your children, and it can just be for an hour or two if that's all you need.

 If you have an infant, get your babysitter to demonstrate how they would carry your baby, change their diaper, and feed them.

-This way your kids get a chance to meet the babysitter and see what they think, sort of like their own interview!
-Plus you get to see first-hand how they interact with your kids, and if they live up to your expectations.
-If your babysitter seems awkward or uncomfortable around your kids, you probably want to look for someone else.
+This way your children get a chance to meet the babysitter and see what they think, sort of like their own interview!
+Plus you get to see first-hand how they interact, and if they live up to your expectations.
+If your babysitter seems awkward or uncomfortable around your children, you probably want to look for someone else.

 Keep in mind that this test run isn't a free babysitting job.
 You should expect to pay their normal rate for their time because they're basically doing all the work they normally would.